-He's already sunk deep into sin and it gets better as they progress.
+He's already sunk too deep in sin to escape now, and it gets better as they progress.
 Morgana's movements grow more erratic, less calculated or concerned about domination.
 The pleasures mount and he's not far behind.

-It's all pivoting steadily out of her control, he can tell.
-(For some reason it doesn't make him feel any safer.)
+It's pivoting out of her control, he can tell.
+(For some reason it does not make him feel any safer.)